heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {The sections below details the workflow contributors must follow.}

 We have a set workflow to streamline contributors work.

-For this project, we use {name of collaboration platform} to manage and implement contributors work.
+For this project, we use {name of collaboration platform}.

 The sections below detail our current workflow.